What is biathlon?

 CBC maintains a range at the YMCA of the Rockies Snow Mountain Ranch Nordic Center near Fraser, CO.

 You must attend a USBA safety certification clinic, have a current USBA annual membership, and be a current member of Colorado Biathlon Club to use the range.
-Be sure to carry your proof of USBA safety certification (Red Book) with you when you use these facilities.
+Be sure to carry your proof of USBA safety certification with you when you use these facilities.
 A Snow Mountain Ranch Nordic Center trail pass (in the winter) or a YMCA day pass (in the summer) is required to access the range.

 Your rifle must be in a case (unloaded and bolt open) when transporting it on YMCA property.
 This includes going to/from the range and at the Nordic Center.
 Store and carry ammunition separately from your rifle.
-Cased rifles are allowed upstairs at the Nordic Center, and must never be left uattended.
+Cased rifles are allowed upstairs at the Nordic Center, and must never be left unattended.

 Range rules: